AndreaJens/rakugaki-rumble/README.md

 ### Whitechapel Esmeralda
 * A: Gibbous Moon (cancels into all Command Normals and Specials, jump cancel on hit)
 * 2A: Entropy Burst (cancels into all Specials, jump cancel on hit, auto-corrects side, can be back-dash canceled on startup)
-    * 2A : Entropy Encore (cancels into all Specials and into itself)
+    * 2A : Entropy Encore (jump cancel on hit, cancels into all Specials and into itself)
 * j.A: Gibbous Moon (halts air momentum, cancels into Air Entropy Burst)
 * j.2A: Ascension Step (universal air spike, cancels into Entropy Encore)
-* j.632A: Entropy Burst (cancels into all Specials and Entropy Encore)
+* j.412A: Entropy Burst (jump cancel on hit, cancels into all Specials and Entropy Encore)
 * 236A: Blame the Night (if Whitechapel has enough meter, this move will throw a projectile.
 Two projectiles during install, air ok.
 The palm hitbox can be jump canceled on hit)

 ### Basic combo structure: